 Academic Excellence

-The curriculum at St Bernard’s School is directly aligned with the NSW Board of Studies.
+The curriculum at St Bernard’s School is directly aligned with the NSW Education Standards of Authority.
 Specific outcomes, appropriate for the stage of a student’s development, are targeted as the focus for teaching and learning in each of the Key Learning Areas throughout each term and student progress is assessed against the identified outcomes.
 Read more about the Key Learning Areas in the pages underneath Teaching and Learning.

 Parents Guide to the new NSW K - 10 Syllabuses